 If you're lucky enough to live close to your campus, you might be able to dash home during your lunch break to whip up a nice, hot meal.
-This speedy chicken stir fry recipe is perfect for students and takes just 15 minutes to make.
+This speedy chicken stir fry recipe is perfect for students and only takes 15 minutes to make.

 It can also make great use of your leftovers – like with our soup recipes.
 We've suggested using chicken here, but you can also use pork or beef if you have any to hand.

-And for the vegetarians among you, this stir fry can be made veggie too.
-You can add in ingredients like mushrooms or tofu instead of meat.
+And for the vegetarians among you, this stir fry can be veggie too.
+You can add ingredients like mushrooms or tofu instead of meat.
 However you choose to make it, it tastes fantastic all the same.

 Easy chicken and vegetable stir fry recipe